bobbercheng/blog/docs/_posts/2024-04-07-Bobber-Resume.markdown

 -   Directed high-quality programming and applied the best practices to cloud services and desktop/mobile apps to reduce major vulnerabilities and improve service performance iteratively.

--   Migrated Intrado microservices to GCP with ELK and achieved significant improvement of Intrado meeting service capability up to 10K+ users with 30%+ cost reduction.
+-   Migrated Intrado microservices to GCP/Cloud Foundry with ELK and achieved significant improvement of Intrado meeting service capability up to 10K+ users with 30%+ cost reduction.

 West  Team Leader, Shanghai (2007 - 2019)